-Still, you may be among the millions of people who have not yet incorporated energy conservation into your daily routine.
+Nevertheless, you may still be among the millions of people who have not yet incorporated energy conservation into your daily routine.
 Why not?
-The number one reason for most people is money - not necessarily real money, but definitely the perception that it will require a lot of money to put energy-saving strategies to work in your home.
+The number one reason for most people is money – not necessarily real money, but definitely the perception that it will require a lot of money to put energy-saving strategies to work in your home.

 That’s why the concept of Green ROI – return on investment – is so important.
 Green ROI offers a way to calculate what the purchase of a green product is worth both in the short term and a longer way down the road.
 In other words, if you spend xx $$$ on a green product today, how long will it take you to realize a gain – in real dollars – and make the purchase worthwhile?

 Well, consider a few of these Green ROI calculations, courtesy of GreenandSave.com, and based on a ten-year performance period:

 Compact Fluorescent Lighting – Replace 20 incandescent bulbs that are 60 Watts and have a life expectancy of 1,500 hours, with CFLs that only use 14 Watts and last 10,000 hours.